pjmorr/todoist-api/source/includes/_webhooks.md

 To verify each webhook request is sent by us, we include a __X-Todoist-Hmac-SHA256__ header which contains a SHA256 Hmac that is generated using `client_secret` as key and the whole request payload as message.
 The resulting Hmac is encoded as a base64 string.

+### Failed Delivery
+When a event notification failed to be delivered to your "Webhook Callback URL" endpoint (i.e. due to server error, network failure, incorrect response...etc), it will be redelivered after 30 mins (1hr and 1.5hr for the second and the third retry respectively), and each notification would be redelivered for maximum of 3 times.

+__Your callback endpoint must respond with a HTTP 200 when receiving a event notification request.__ Response other than HTTP 200 will be considered as failed delivery, and the notification will be redelivered again.